8 Causes of Green Diarrhea (& Why it Happens in Pregnancy)

-Green diarrhea can also be a sign of a health problem, like an intestinal infection, irritable bowel syndrome or Crohn’s disease.
+Green diarrhea can also be a sign of a health problem, however, like an intestinal infection, irritable bowel syndrome or Crohn’s disease.
 These conditions will often be accompanied by other symptoms, like excess gas, abdominal swelling, fever or loss of appetite.

 Treatment for green diarrhea involves plenty of fluid intake, taking electrolytes and probiotics, and determining the underlying cause of the problem.
 If green diarrhea lasts for more than 2 days, or if you experience other symptoms like abdominal pain, nausea, or vomiting, you should see your doctor for assessment and treatment as necessary.